I Can Crochet That

 25 Beginner Crochet Projects

-1. Single Crochet Washcloths
+1. Single Crochet Washcloth Crochet Pattern

 Washcloths are excellent first projects for beginner crocheters.
 They work up really quickly, have infinite uses, and use basic crochet stitches like single and double crochet.